 Appreciation can sometimes be played down in life and we tend to forget to appreciate what we’ve done and what we have.
 Appreciating our small wins and the small steps we take can be the difference between failing and succeeding.
 Lack of appreciation and gratefulness can lead us down the slippery slope of not being able to see the importance of our small successes.
 Celebrating the small stuff is us acknowledging that we are well on our way to achievement – in fact we are achieving all the time and it’s a myth that we are only successful once we’ve reached that elusive goal.

 Successful habits equal success.
 We all know creating and changing habits can be hard as our minds find it difficult to adapt to new routines but acknowledging and celebrating the small wins are how you help yourself establish the habits you need and to keep you going.
-Our brains need reinforcement so allowing yourself to be rewarded will develop an ‘addiction to progress’ that will cause your brain to want to carry on to the next steps.
+Our brains need reinforcement so allowing yourself to be rewarded will develop an ‘addiction to progress’ that will cause your brain to want

 So what is the secret to a successful habit?
 It’s all about understanding the importance of the present moment.
 We tend to take the present moment for granted – it seems insignificant and we believe the little things we do in the moment aren’t changing us.